1880/20 Ah Jim, non-payment of School Tax*

 *All transcriptions are provided by volunteers, and the accuracy of the transcriptions is not guaranteed.
 Please be sure to verify the information by viewing the image record, or visiting the BC Archives in person.

-Depositions of Witnesses CANADA City of Victoria Province of British Columbia The EXAMINATION of W.R Hough of Victoria aforesaid, taken on this 1st day of April,in the year of our Lord One Thousand Eight Hundred and eighty one, at Victoria in the Province aforesaid before the undersigned one of her Majesty's Justices of the Peace for the said Province, in the presence and hearing of Ah Jim alias No. 6 who is this day charged before me.This deponent W.R Hough upon his oath deposeth, saith as follows: In consequence of information received I proceeded to Cormurant Street yesterday .
+CANADA City of Victoria Province of British Columbia The EXAMINATION of W.R Hough of Victoria aforesaid, taken on this 1st day of April,in the year of our Lord One Thousand Eight Hundred and eighty one, at Victoria in the Province aforesaid before the undersigned one of her Majesty's Justices of the Peace for the said Province, in the presence and hearing of Ah Jim alias No. 6 who is this day charged before me.This deponent W.R Hough upon his oath deposeth, saith as follows: In consequence of information received I proceeded to Cormorant Street yesterday .
 I found Mr Shakespeare upstairs at a house in said street, there was a great number of Chinamen upstairs & downstairs

 BC Archives GR-0419 BRITISH COLUMBIA.
 ATTORNEY GENERAL.
 Box 19 File 1880/20 Attorney General documents.